Driving in France

 Using the horn

-Car horn may only be used during the day to give necessary warning to other road users.
+Car horns may only be used during the day to give necessary warning to other road users.
 Between sunset and sunrise, flashing headlights must be used as a substitute unless absolutely necessary.
 The use of horns in built-up areas is prohibited unless someone is in immediate danger.

 Who has priority on French roads?